PyPSA/nomopyomo/README.md

 memory in pyomo's GUROBI_RUN.py script better (nomopyomo uses this script to run gurobi and return the values of dual variables).

+The fact that the gurobi solving time is shorter with nomopyomo than pyomo is not a general feature, but a random speed-up for this problem that comes from a different ordering of the variables and constraints.
+It will not hold for all problems.

 The results are identical (within the solver tolerances) and have been tested with a variety of standard PyPSA test cases.